 : English, Japanese

-Terms: Fall semester (September – March, aka 'A1A2 term') // Spring semester (April - August, aka 'S1S2 term')
+Terms: Fall semester (October– March, aka 'A1A2 term') // Spring semester (April - September, aka 'S1S2 term')

 Important notes:

-- UVic students must be in their third year to be considered for exchange at uTokyo.
+- UVic students must be in their third year to be considered for exchange at UTokyo.

 - If you are considering studying at UTokyo for two terms, be sure to select both terms on your application form.
 Exchanges cannot be extended once you are nominated to UTokyo.